levvayner/ATF15xx-cupl/README.md

 ### 0.0.2

 Initial release of VS-Cupl
-> Support for VS-CuplAS chip only!
+> Support for ATF1504AS chip only!

 ---